raymondlowe/core-web-vitals-pagespeed-insights-bulk-check/README.md

               }
 ```

 Make a copy from the `cloudflarezones-example.py` example file and copy it to `cloudflarezones.py`.
-You need to at least have a blank file.